-Whether you’re taking part in a local running event, such as Vitality partner parkrun, or are currently in training for a Vitality Run Series event, these tips from running expert, co-founder and coach of Yelling Performance, Martin Yelling, should help you reach your personal best.
+Whether you’re taking part in a local running event, such as one of those organised by Vitality’s partner parkrun, or you’re training for a half marathon, these tips from running expert, co-founder and coach of Yelling Performance, Martin Yelling, should help you reach your personal best.
 Read what to eat, how to make sure you’re properly equipped and what you should do before you set off on every run.

 Why eating right is important

 Endurance athletes need food to fuel their bodies for the demands of the duration of the exercise they are doing.
 When running, the average person burns about 100 calories per mile – regardless of how fast they are running.
 Therefore, if taking part in a half marathon, you can expect to burn in the range of 1,300 calories!
 It’s not just about energy for exercise though.
 Food also fuels recovery from and adaptation to training, ensures that training can be optimal and helps endurance performers get the most from racing, resting and training.
 Food choices are very individual for endurance athletes yet simple choices can make a big difference.
 Non-processed foods, as raw and clean as possible and low in sugar make the best choices.
 Carbohydrates are an important fuel for exercise and can be from potatoes, brown rice, porridge, whole grain breads and whole-wheat pasta.
 Proteins help with muscle repair and recovery and can be found in chicken, red meat, salmon, almonds and eggs.
 There is also nothing wrong with eating fat either, although it’s important to avoid the saturated and trans fats found in cakes, pastries, biscuits and crisps.
 Instead, look for those naturally found in nuts, fish, meats and oils.

 How far in advance and what should you eat before running?